laxsjo/vesc-tool-flake/README.md

 The tier only changes the logo inside of VESC Tool and the desktop icon.

+You can unfortunately only have a single version of VESC Tool installed at a time, due to the desktop entry files otherwise colliding.

 ## Usage
 This flake outputs packages under `packages.<system>.*` for each system created by flake-utils's `eachDefaultSystem` (I have only tested x86_64-linux, sorry).
 Include these in `environment.systemPackages` or any other list that accepts packages (like `home-manager.users.<user>.home.packages` for instance) to install them.